non-nattawut/Practice-GOlang-Unit-Test/README.md

 # Practice-GOlang-Unit-Test
-a lab practice for Golang Unit test
+a SE lab practice for Golang Unit test